 - Add the berry puree and bloomed gelatin or boiled agar.
 Place mixture over the ice bath and stir frequently.
 The mixture has to cool, but the gelatin should not set up unevenly with lumps.

-- Pour mousse into cooled pie shell and smooth out the top.
+- Pour mousse into cooled pie shell/base and smooth out the top.
 Place pie in the fridge for at least 4 hours (overnight is ideal) to set up.

 - Push the removable base of the cake pan.
 The pie will come out easily with the parchment or foil.
 Peel away parchment from sides of pie.
 Slice it using a sharp long knife and serve cold.